Zinminhtun-de/vscode-extension-for-dev/README.md

-# Chrome Extension For Developer
+# Vscode Extension For Developer